mirari/vue-fullscreen/README.md

 To use `vue-fullscreen`, simply import it, and call `app.use()` to install.

-The component and api will be installed together in the global.
+The component, directive and api will be installed together in the global.

 ```ts
 import { createApp } from 'vue'